 Content Marketing Strategy – SEO

 Then, head over to Google’s backlink disavowal tool and simply upload this file.
 It’s that simple.
-After uploading this file, Google will be no longer factor in links from these domains to your site.
+After uploading this file, Google will no longer factor in links from these domains to your site.

 Let’s recap.
 Backlinks are one of the most important factors which decide your ranking on Google.
 Because of this, many marketers put massive effort into maximising their backlink profiles.